DannyBoyNYC/6-D3-radar-chart/readme.md

 }
 ```

-Next, we'll need to create our tooltip element in our index.html file, with a spot for each of our hovered over day's metrics to be displayed.
+Next, we'll need to create our tooltip element in `index.html`, with a spot for each of our hovered over day's metrics to be displayed.

 ```html
 <div id="tooltip" class="tooltip">